linkspreed/Cloudspreed/Special_Works.md

+### 09.05.2023 (announcement Cloudspreed)
+- 🔁 Hey there!
+We're temporarily redirecting Cloudspreed to our new Cloud ShareNode until we come up with a plan for Cloudspreed.
+Have you tried using our ShareNode yet?
+Let us know in the comments! 📨 #cloudstorage #newfeatures #innovations 💻

 ### 06.04.2023 (announcement Cloudspreed)
 - 🌥️☁️ #Cloudspreed just released v3.1.0, bringing lightning-fast upload and download speeds to the cloud!
 Say goodbye to buffering and hello to seamless streaming! 📹🎬